CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

    docker compose build
    ```

-2. When this has finished, also run:
+   This should correctly build both containers.
+However, if it does not, you can explicitly build the postgres container with the following:

    ```sh
    docker compose build postgres
    ```

-3. When both processes have finished, connect to the PG database in the container by running:
+2. When both containers are built, connect to the PG database in the container by running:
    ```sh
    docker compose up -d postgres
    ```